Rosuav/ThirdSquare/README.md

 on the related point of permitting people to use their mobile phones as ThirdSquare cards.)

-All computers in this operation should have unique and stable IP addresses.
+All computers in this operation SHOULD have unique and stable IP addresses.
 In an ideal world, IPv6 should be used; however, the code does not depend on this.

+(The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.)

 The financial database is simply a PostgreSQL server.
 It has no custom software and no access other than from the states' servers (ergo its HBA config can and